On the Magnification of Small Biases in Decision-Making

 Abstract

 We analyze a setting in which a board must hire a CEO after exerting effort to learn about the quality of each candidate.
 Optimal effort is asymmetric, implying asymmetric likelihoods of each candidate being chosen.
-If the board has a bias in favor of one candidate, it selects an effort allocation that maximizes the likelihood of that candidate being chosen.
-Surprisingly, this is still often true even when the board's prior is that its preferred candidate is inferior.
-A glass ceiling can also arise, in which the tendency to hire favored candidates increases as the importance of the position increases.
+If the board has an infinitesimal bias in favor of one candidate, it allocates effort to maximize the likelihood of that candidate being chosen.
+Even when the board's prior is that its preferred candidate is inferior, she may still be chosen most often.
+A glass ceiling can also arise whereby the tendency to hire favored candidates increases as the importance of the position increases.

 JEL Classification: D83, D91, J71, G41